 Answer: Still apply for Student Loan Forgiveness

-Public Student Loan Forgiveness and Adjunct Faculty
+Public Service Loan Forgiveness and Adjunct Faculty

-As readers of this blog will know I am on the public student loan forgiveness program.
+As readers of this blog will know I am on the public service loan forgiveness program.
 I do have some trepidation about it because I made those stupid choices, but financially it is the best decision for my family.
 I am full-time so I easily qualify for PSLF

 I have also noted that Mrs. ROB has student loan debt.
 Unfortunately, Mrs. ROB is a part-time faculty member at two (potentially three) different institutions.
 However, under the current PSLF regulations she is not eligible for PSLF because she isn’t full-time.